 Many of our graduates who have entered the practice of General Internal Medicine have stayed in the area and are on the staff at Danbury Hospital.
 The residency program in Internal Medicine includes participation in patient care, teaching rounds, and conferences.
 Faculty from Yale University School of Medicine joins the staff at Danbury Hospital to conduct Grand Rounds, and teaching conferences, as well as occasional in-depth symposia.

 Danbury Hospital and the continuity clinic site are using electronic medical records.
 Our on-line library offers access to Up-to-Date, Dynamed, Visual Dx, Cardiosource and the Johns Hopkins online ambulatory medicine website.
 The on-line library content can be accessed from home by our residents.
 The library has a very active staff and provides for conventional resources such as Pub Med, OVID as well as online journals and textbooks.

 Starting in the first year the residents will be guided and encouraged to do research.
 They will be presented the research activity in the hospital.
 Each first year resident will have mandatory meeting with our research coordinator, and with the library personal which will help them develop a good research question and will teach them how to perform a literature review.

 We have many departmental as well as interdepartmental conferences and we take pride in the format of our morning report with active participation of the Program Director, Associate Program Directors, and at least one sub specialist attending physician.
 This promotes an interactive and scholarly discussion session.
-Medical students from University of Vermont and Ross University rotate through the Internal Medicine service as integral members of the medical team.
+Medical students from University of Vermont, Ross University, and the American University of the Caribbean School of Medicine rotate through the Internal Medicine service as integral members of the medical team.

 There are opportunities for residents to take subspecialty electives at Yale-New Haven Hospital.
 There is also an institutional commitment to clinical research and all residents are encouraged to participate in a research program.